Kainga Ora logo

 • Our approach to rent debt

 We expect our tenants to pay their rent on time and in full.
-We’ve made changes to how we manage rent debt to help prevent tenants from getting too far behind.
-If a tenant misses a rent payment, we’ll get in touch
+Our approach to managing rent debt focuses on helping tenants avoid falling too far behind.
+If a tenant misses a rent payment, we’ll get in touch quickly to

 • Budget 2022: Changes announced for first home products